Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-We’ll soon see how Soul fares compared to the rest of Pixar’s filmography, but in preparation for the film, we’ve ranked all 22 of the studio’s previous feature-length films.
-This isn’t a normal list, where the entries at the bottom are considered “bad.”
+Turning Red, the 25th feature film from Pixar, is now streaming on Disney+.
+It's kind of crazy to think that, 27 years ago, Pixar released its first film, a little movie called Toy Story, and changed animation history forever.
+In honor of Turning Red's premiere, we've ranked all 25 of Pixar's feature-length films.
+This isn't a normal list, where the entries at the bottom are considered "bad."
 With perhaps the exception of Cars 2, every Pixar movie is, at a minimum, very good.
-When the competition includes so many masterpieces, being in the bottom half ain’t half bad.
+When the competition includes so many masterpieces, being in the bottom half ain't half bad.

 It's hard to remember now what with all the monster universities and Dory-finding, but there was a long time when Pixar didn't do sequels other than the Toy Story ones, which made a certain amount of sense given that Woody, Buzz, and the gang made up the studio's first and most beloved franchise.
 Cars 2 was the first non-Toy Story sequel, which was a little worrisome.
 Cars was fine but it wasn't exactly the most acclaimed movie Pixar had made, and now it was getting a sequel?
 What gives?